Springerle/py-generic-project/docs/installing.rst

     . ‹newenv›/bin/activate
     pip install -UI pip setuptools # get newest tooling

-The last command *activates* the virtualenv, which means that when you call ``python`` or ``pip``, they run in the context of that virtualenv.
+The third command *activates* the virtualenv, which means that when you call ``python`` or ``pip``, they run in the context of that virtualenv.